gatsbyjs/gatsby/examples/creating-source-plugins/README.md

 }
 ```

-You can also run 3 different mutations: `createPost`, `updatePost`, and `deletePost`.
+You can also run 3 different mutations from the GraphQL Playground (at `localhost:4000`): `createPost`, `updatePost`, and `deletePost`.
 These methods would mimic CRUD operations happening on the API of the data source like a headless CMS.
+An example `updatePost` mutation is outlined below.

 When you run a mutation on a post, a subscription event is published, which lets the plugin know it should respond and update nodes: